Atishjain17/Vandalism-Detection-in-Wikipedia/README.md

 Goal of the project: Analyzing editing behavior patterns and using the differences between users to flag potential vandal users.

-Result: Improved the accuracy of Cluebot_NG from 71.4 % to 83.65 %
+Result: Improved the accuracy of Cluebot_NG (one of the vandalism bot used by wikipedia) from 71.4 % to 83.65 %

 The folder DataSet1 contains following things:
 1) EditHistory, UserNames and PageTitles database of Wikipedia